Digital rhetoric: Recent scholarship (2015–present)

 In 2018, rhetorician Angela Haas offered her own definition of digital rhetoric, defining it as "the digital negotiation of information – and its historical, social, economic, and political contexts and influences – to affect change".
 Haas emphasized that digital rhetoric does not solely apply to text-based items—it can also apply to image-based or system-based items.
-Any form of communication that occurs in the digital sphere can be counted as digital rhetoric under Haas' definition.
+In this way, any form of communication that occurs in the digital sphere can be counted as digital rhetoric.

+In 2023, scholars Zoltan P. Majdik and S. Scott Graham considered not only the rhetorical landscape of artificial intelligence but what it might mean to use artificial intelligence as a resource for rhetorical scholarship.
+The authors posit a dual perspective on AI—first, as a rapidly developing technology that will have profound effects on human communication, and second, as an object of study for communication scholars who might want to consider using AI in the same way they might consider using any other resource or technology.

+In 2024, Penn State rhetorician Stuart A. Selber defined digital rhetoric studies through a selection of guiding questions: